 We know from Mark that this took place on the morning after the entry [by Jesus into Jerusalem], and before the cleansing [of the temple, by Jesus].
 Matthew says nothing to contradict this.
 If he had said, “On the next morning,” he would have made a mistake that could not have been defended.
 But he does not.
 To conclude that there is a mistake, we have got to assume (without evidence) that he means the next morning.
 All he does is to narrate the principal event of the day, the cleansing of the Temple, and then, with the same day in mind, to say “Now early in the morning as he [i.e., Jesus] was going up to the city. . . .”
 This is exactly what anyone of us might do after going out, for instance, for a day’s expedition.
 When we came home we should speak first of the most important or outstanding thing that happened, and then add something that happened in the morning soon after the start.

 This point of view is supported by Archer.
-On page 334 of his book, he notes, “As we study the narrative technique of Matthew in general, we find that he sometimes arranges his material in topical order rather than in the strictly chronological order that is more often characteristic of Mark and Luke.”
+On page 334 of his previously cited book, he notes, “As we study the narrative technique of Matthew in general, we find that he sometimes arranges his material in topical order rather than in the strictly chronological order that is more often characteristic of Mark and Luke.”

-Cleansing of the Temple by Christ
+Cleansing of the Temple by Jesus Christ

 Matthew 21:12-13, Mark 11:15-17, and Luke 19:45-46 all indicate that the “cleansing” of the temple by Jesus Christ was toward the end of His ministry, whereas John 2:15-16 indicates that the event occurred near the beginning of His ministry.
 How can this be explained?

-Several sources suggest that the episode cited in the first three Gospels is different than the one noted in the book of John.
+Several sources suggest that the episode mentioned in the first three Gospels is different than the one noted in the book of John.
 In other words, it is likely that Christ cleansed the temple on two separate occasions: one early in His ministry and the other late in His ministry.

-Probably, the two strongest reasons to take this position are (1) what is mentioned as happening immediately after Christ’s cleansing of the temple is quite different in John than it is in the other three Gospels, and (2) Scripture that has been inspired by God does not contradict itself (i.e., there is a rational explanation for all differences in biblical accounts of what seem to be the same event).
+Probably, the two strongest reasons to accept this position are (1) what is mentioned as happening immediately after Christ’s cleansing of the temple is quite different in John than it is in the other three Gospels, and (2) Scripture that has been inspired by God does not contradict itself (i.e., there is a rational explanation for all differences in biblical accounts of what seem to be the same event).